Confessions of a cannabis farmer: The Vietnamese getting Brits high

 - Forced labour -

 Most migrants from Vietnam come from poor central provinces.
-Many shoot for the UK, sending cash home which is spent on new the cars, motorbikes and home renovations.
+Many head for the UK, sending home cash which is spent on new cars, motorbikes and home renovations.

 But the journey isn't cheap.